 The University's Legal Advice Centre builds upon a long tradition of student law clinics, where it is recognised that both the community and students would benefit from experiential legal education.
 The clinic work prioritises the community’s needs for legal services and clients’ interest, which complements legal education in developing students’ legal skills, experiencing law in operation and reflecting on ethics and conduct of legal practice.

-Please note that we have moved premises.
-As of Monday 18 March 2019, the Legal Advice Centre is located in the Mander Centre in Victoria Arcade (ground floor) next to Body Care.
+The Legal Advice Centre is located in the Mander Centre in Victoria Arcade (ground floor) next to Body Care.
 This is almost opposite our previous location.

 The service of the University's Legal Advice Centre includes providing preliminary legal advice on whether you have any legal rights or claim and identifying: